Best Muscle Building Supplements Reviewed

 Naked Mass serves up an enormous 60 grams of protein, with 252 grams of carbs and 1260 calories per serving.
 A serving also has 11.5 grams of BCAAs and a minimum amount of sugar (5 grams).

 The company markets this as a clean protein, made from grass-fed whey and casein.
 These ingredients will provide plenty of amino acids that will enhance your body’s protein production.
-The product is aimed at serious muscle gain athletes and fitness buffs.
+The supplement is aimed at serious muscle gain athletes and fitness buffs.

 Most weight gain muscle building supplements use maltodextrins made from wheat.
 Naked Mass has made their powder with tapioca instead, providing a lower carbon footprint.
 The flavorless powder can be added to smoothies or any flour-based food including pancakes to up your protein intake while eating your normal meals.